 10.12.2.1 General

 This subclause defines end to end messaging to convey the non-3GPP, LMR security information opaquely (message contents are out of 3GPP's scope) across the MC system, between the IWF and the LMR aware MC service client.
-The end to end messasges are service independent, any MC service may support them.
+The end to end messages are service independent, any MC service may support them.

 10.12.2.2 MC service client initiated